 Editor's note: This Car Seat Check was written in August 2017 about the 2017.5 Nissan Rogue.
 Little of substance has changed with this year's model.
-To see what's new for 2018, click here, or check out a side-by-side comparison of the two model years.
+To see what's new for trims on the 2018 Nissan model, click here, or check out a side-by-side comparison of the two model years.

-Nissan's compact SUV is one of only a handful that offer a 40/20/40-split second row and an available third row, making the Rogue attractive to families.
+Nissan's compact SUV is one of only a handful that offer a 40/20/40-split second row seating and available third row seating, making the Rogue attractive to families.
 What will disappoint, however, is the Rogue's Latch anchor setup.
-The anchors' placement deep within the seat cushions complicated installation during our Car Seat Check.
+The anchors' placement deep within the seat cushions of the Nissan Rogue complicated installation during our Car Seat Check.

 How many car seats fit in the second row?
 Two